gdellaire/BBii-Decon/README.md

 The code represented is based on the original BBii algorithm written in MatLab by Kathleen Fraser and Dirk Arnold, which was ported to python 3.8 by Graham Dellaire, Dirk Arnold and Kathleen Fraser for non-commercial use.

+The first implementation shown here is for 2D deconvolution using a known 2D PSF of 256 X 256 pixels, and images of at least 256 pixels in one dimension.
+One file implements just the deconvolution of a blurred image, while the second file contains a modification of the BBii-Decon algorithm that has a built in heuristic for measuring image reconstruction error relative to a ground truth image.

 References: